TransUnion (NYSE:TRU) Price Target Raised to $75.00

-TransUnion (NYSE:TRU – Get Free Report) had its price target lifted by research analysts at Truist Financial from $65.00 to $75.00 in a report issued on Wednesday, Benzinga reports.
-The brokerage presently has a “hold” rating on the business services provider’s stock.
-Truist Financial’s price objective points to a potential upside of 2.04% from the stock’s current price.
+TransUnion (NYSE:TRU – Free Report) had its target price upped by Barclays from $55.00 to $75.00 in a research report released on Wednesday, Benzinga reports.
+Barclays currently has an equal weight rating on the business services provider’s stock.

-TRU has been the topic of several other research reports.
-StockNews.com upgraded TransUnion from a “sell” rating to a “hold” rating in a research note on Tuesday, January 23rd.
-Needham & Company LLC lifted their price objective on TransUnion from $75.00 to $87.00 and gave the company a “buy” rating in a research note on Tuesday.
-Morgan Stanley upped their target price on TransUnion from $70.00 to $76.00 and gave the stock an “overweight” rating in a research note on Wednesday, November 22nd.
-The Goldman Sachs Group lifted their price target on TransUnion from $63.00 to $72.00 and gave the company a “neutral” rating in a research report on Friday, December 29th.
-Finally, Evercore ISI lowered TransUnion from an “outperform” rating to an “in-line” rating in a research report on Wednesday, October 25th.
-One analyst has rated the stock with a sell rating, six have assigned a hold rating and nine have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, TransUnion has an average rating of “Moderate Buy” and a consensus price target of $74.40.
+Several other equities analysts also recently weighed in on TRU.
+Royal Bank of Canada dropped their price target on TransUnion from $97.00 to $70.00 and set an outperform rating for the company in a research report on Wednesday, October 25th.
+Stifel Nicolaus raised their price target on TransUnion from $76.00 to $83.00 and gave the stock a buy rating in a research report on Wednesday.
+Deutsche Bank Aktiengesellschaft raised their price target on TransUnion from $57.00 to $68.00 and gave the stock a buy rating in a research report on Thursday, November 16th.
+Evercore ISI downgraded TransUnion from an outperform rating to an in-line rating in a research report on Wednesday, October 25th.
+Finally, Needham & Company LLC raised their price target on TransUnion from $75.00 to $87.00 and gave the stock a buy rating in a research report on Tuesday, February 13th.
+One research analyst has rated the stock with a sell rating, five have assigned a hold rating and eleven have issued a buy rating to the company.
+According to MarketBeat, the company has a consensus rating of Moderate Buy and a consensus price target of $77.80.

 TransUnion Stock Performance

-TransUnion (NYSE:TRU – Get Free Report) last posted its quarterly earnings results on Tuesday, February 13th.
-The business services provider reported $0.80 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.72 by $0.08.
-TransUnion had a negative net margin of 6.53% and a positive return on equity of 13.43%.
-The business had revenue of $954.00 million during the quarter, compared to analysts’ expectations of $927.04 million.
-During the same quarter last year, the company posted $0.70 earnings per share.
-The business’s quarterly revenue was up 5.8% on a year-over-year basis.
-Sell-side analysts expect that TransUnion will post 2.89 EPS for the current year.
+TransUnion (NYSE:TRU – Get Free Report) last released its quarterly earnings data on Tuesday, February 13th.
+The business services provider reported $0.80 earnings per share for the quarter, beating the consensus estimate of $0.72 by $0.08.
+TransUnion had a positive return on equity of 13.43% and a negative net margin of 7.50%.
+The firm had revenue of $954.00 million during the quarter, compared to the consensus estimate of $927.04 million.
+During the same period last year, the business posted $0.70 EPS.
+TransUnion’s quarterly revenue was up 5.8% on a year-over-year basis.
+Sell-side analysts expect that TransUnion will post 3.28 EPS for the current fiscal year.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Headlands Technologies LLC purchased a new position in TransUnion during the third quarter worth approximately $27,000.
-First Horizon Advisors Inc. raised its holdings in shares of TransUnion by 166.3% during the 1st quarter.
-First Horizon Advisors Inc. now owns 474 shares of the business services provider’s stock worth $29,000 after acquiring an additional 296 shares during the period.
-GAMMA Investing LLC acquired a new position in shares of TransUnion during the 4th quarter valued at about $30,000.
-Fifth Third Bancorp grew its holdings in shares of TransUnion by 1,629.2% in the second quarter.
-Fifth Third Bancorp now owns 415 shares of the business services provider’s stock valued at $33,000 after purchasing an additional 391 shares during the period.
-Finally, Northwestern Mutual Wealth Management Co. increased its position in TransUnion by 36.9% during the fourth quarter.
-Northwestern Mutual Wealth Management Co. now owns 843 shares of the business services provider’s stock worth $48,000 after purchasing an additional 227 shares during the last quarter.
+Hedge funds and other institutional investors have recently modified their holdings of the stock.
+Capital International Investors acquired a new position in shares of TransUnion in the fourth quarter worth about $663,001,000.
+Massachusetts Financial Services Co.
+MA lifted its stake in shares of TransUnion by 570.4% in the fourth quarter.
+Massachusetts Financial Services Co.
+MA now owns 7,029,897 shares of the business services provider’s stock worth $483,024,000 after acquiring an additional 5,981,271 shares in the last quarter.
+Meritage Group LP acquired a new position in shares of TransUnion in the second quarter worth about $255,046,000.
+Norges Bank acquired a new position in shares of TransUnion in the fourth quarter worth about $119,620,000.
+Finally, Price T Rowe Associates Inc. MD lifted its stake in shares of TransUnion by 12.5% in the fourth quarter.
+Price T Rowe Associates Inc. MD now owns 12,668,211 shares of the business services provider’s stock worth $718,921,000 after acquiring an additional 1,404,564 shares in the last quarter.

 TransUnion operates as a global consumer credit reporting agency that provides risk and information solutions.
 The company operates in three segments: U.S. Markets, International, and Consumer Interactive.
 The U.S. Markets segment provides consumer reports, actionable insights, and analytic services to businesses, which uses its services to acquire new customers; assess consumer ability to pay for services; identify cross-selling opportunities; measure and manage debt portfolio risk; collect debt; verify consumer identities; and mitigate fraud risk.